Conference Theme: Does Management Matter?

 Cork’s dynamism is reflected in contemporary buildings, bars and artscentres.
 The best of the city is still happily traditional – snug pubs with live-music sessions most of the week, excellent local produce and a genuinely proud welcome from the locals.
 Within a short distance of the city are the legendary Blarney Stone and Castle, the historic town of Kinsale, and the Jameson Whiskey Distillery.
 The county of Cork is within the province of Munster and is within driving distance of the Cliffs of Moher, the Aran Islands, the botanically important Burren Region, Bunratty Castle, the Ring of Kerry, and the lakes of Killarney.

 Information on travelling to Cork and accommodation for the conference can be found here, while details on registration and submissions are available here.
+For more information on the conference schedule please visit here.

 We are delighted to welcome two high profile keynote speakers to the conference: